patrick-replogle/Sprint-Challenge--User-Interface/README.md

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

 Inline elements don’t start on a new line and only takes up as much width as necessary.
-Inline elements will ignore Width and height properties.
+Inline elements will ignore width and height properties.
 Block elements start on a new line and take up the full width available.

 3. What are the 4 areas of the box model?